Show more

 API

 API stands for Application Programming Interface.
-It is a series of functions that the application program can use to make, in our case, the ANPR engine do the recognition.
+It is a series of functions that the application program can use to make, in our case, the Automatic Number Plate Recognition (ANPR, also known as LPR for License Plate Recognition) engine does the recognition.
 It provides an interface between the application processes and license plate recognition’s core image recognition tasks.

 Relation Between API and the ANPR Engine